 It’s the place to go to try hot and cold hemp beverages including hemp coffee: a smooth mix of Colombian beans with hemp milk, which tastes a bit like the OG soy coffees – nutty and earthy; hemp shakes; hemp seed coffee; and hemp kombucha.

 There’s even a hemp surfboard hanging on the wall.

-The plant-based cafe also pours coffee with macadamia, almond and coconut milk, with treats including protein balls and vegan cakes from Woy Woy gluten-free cakery Fudge Monkey.
+Treats include brownies, protein balls and vegan cakes from Woy Woy gluten-free cakery Fudge Monkey.

 There are a few other Coastie movers and shakers doing some moving and shaking in 2019.

 Since being purchased by Sydney investors late last year, the Sunken Money at Erina is set for a fresh start.
 We hear a new name and a new look are on the horizon for the creek-side venue.